name is Sharon Hopper and I am Dr. Ahmed’s nurse and

 inch of hair is shaved from the front of the temple.
 It

-checked out by the anesthesiologist who will be monitoring you
+evaluated by the anesthesiologist who will be monitoring you

 during the surgery so Dr. Ahmed can devote his full efforts to